Information on data processing

 Cookies are small text files on the Internet.
 Websites place these small text files in the browsing history of users – this is therefore also referred to as “setting cookies”.
 Cookies are either sent to the user by the respective server (HTTP cookie) or generated when a website is called up (scripted cookie).
 By setting cookies, visits to a website are marked and recognised, which means that surfing behaviour can be adapted.
 Cookies thus generally serve to optimise a page for the user; certain types of cookies are also responsible for the error-free functioning of the website.
-On this website, only cookies are used that are necessary for the function of this website and in particular for the control of the consultation forms (Typeform).
+On this website, only cookies are used that are necessary for the function of this website.
 The legal basis for data processing is Art.
 6 para.
 1 sentence 1 lit. f DSGVO.

 This website uses the open source web analytics service Matomo.
 Matomo enables us to evaluate user movements on vzbv.de in a data protection-friendly manner for the purpose of improving our offer.
 For this purpose, Matomo does not set cookies on the user’s computer.
 Instead, so-called “fingerprinting” is used, which records user movements on vzbv.de with the help of pseudonymised IP addresses in combination with user-side browser settings.
 Due to these requirements, visits and individual page views can be recorded, but it is not possible to draw conclusions about the identity of individual users.
 The legal basis for data processing is Art.
 6 para.
 1 sentence 1 lit. f DSGVO.
 If you wish to generally prevent the recording of your page visits, you have the option of activating the Do-Not-Track function in your browser.
 This measure is effective for this as well as for other pages visited by you.